 Certified Athletic Therapists are best known for their quick-thinking on-field emergency care of professional and elite athletes.
 The first to respond when someone gets hurt, they are experts at injury assessment and rehabilitation.
 It’s that same mix of on-site care and active rehabilitation skills that makes Athletic Therapists so effective in treating the musculoskeletal (muscles, bones, and joints) injuries of all Canadians, whether on the field or in the clinic.

-Athletic therapists adhere to the Sports Medicine Model of care.
+Athletic Therapists adhere to the Sports Medicine Model of care.
 They treat a wide range of patients, from kids with concussions to seniors recovering from hip replacement surgery, using various manual therapies, modalities, exercise prescription and even bracing and taping.
-The treatment varies but the objective doesn’t: an Athletic Therapist's goal is to help clients return to their usual activities, whether that means playing competitive sports or walking to the mailbox and back.
+The treatment varies but the objective does not: an Athletic Therapist's goal is to help clients quickly and safely return to a healthy, pre-injury lifestyle; whether that means playing competitive sports or walking to the mailbox and back.

 Certified Athletic Therapists can be recognized by the credential CAT(C).

 Massage Therapy acts upon the muscular, nervous and circulatory systems to rehabilitate physical injuries and improve health.
 Massage therapy is often recommended by physicians for treatment or release of: whiplash; headaches; carpal tunnel; tendonitis; reaction to stress; work-related injuries; and other ailments.

 Our massage therapists are Registered Massage Therapists (RMT) who have completed a specialized education and meet code of conduct and continuing education requirements set out by the College of Massage Therapists.